civo/status/content/issues/2021-11-11-civo-login-disrupted.md

 ---
 title: Logging in to Civo.com disrupted
 date: 2021-11-11 11:30:00
-resolved: no
+resolved: yes
-resolvedWhen:
+resolvedWhen: 2021-11-11 11:55
 # Possible severity levels: down, disrupted, notice
-severity: disrupted
+severity: notice
 affected:
   - Civo.com Website

 section: issue
+---

+11:55 GMT

+The login functionality has been restored and users should be able to access civo.com as normal again.
+We apologise for the inconvenience!

 ---

 11:37 GMT